Microtissue Characterization

-We developed a new method of elastography designed for the study of micro/mesocale tissues.
-Our method is unique in that it uses differential interference contrast (DIC)/confocal microscopy, rather than commonly used ultrasound imaging or optical coherence tomography.
-See our recent publication.
+We developed a new method of visco-elastography designed for the study of micro/mesocale tissues.
+We apply the elastography method to various light microscopy techniques, uniquely extending its capability beyond the commonly used ultrasound imaging or optical coherence tomography.
+See our YouTube video for the latest study, where we used light-sheet microscopy to characterize cell-by-cell viscoelasticity:

-The figure shows the analysis of tumor-fibroblast co-culture spheroid. (a) Von Mises strain map calculated from DIC images. (b) Overlay confocal fluorescence of tumor cells (red) and fibroblast cells (green).
+We conducted 3D imaging using differential interference contrast (DIC) and confocal microscopy.
+The figure above shows the analysis of a tumor-fibroblast co-culture spheroid. (a) Von Mises strain map calculated from DIC images. (b) Overlay confocal fluorescence of tumor cells (red) and fibroblast cells (green).
 We found solid fibroblast cells formed a core stiffer than surrounding cancer cells, which would not have been found only with conventional fluorescence images.
 Scale bars = 100 µm.
+See our publication for details.

 A movie clip (link) is available from the article website.